-In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842), as amended by ASU No. 2020-05, to increase the transparency and comparability about leases among entities.
+In February 2016, the Financial Accounting Standards Board (FASB) issued ASU No. 2016-02, Leases (Topic 842), as amended by ASU No. 2020-05, to increase the transparency and comparability about leases among entities.
 The new guidance requires lessees to recognize a lease liability and a corresponding lease asset for virtually all lease contracts.
 It also requires additional disclosures about leasing arrangements.
 ASU No. 2016-02, as amended, is effective for nonpublic entities for fiscal years beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022.
 ASU No. 2016-02 originally specified a modified retrospective transition method which requires the entity to initially apply the new leases standard at the beginning of the earliest period presented in the consolidated financial statements.
 In July 2018, FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, providing a second, optional transition method which allows the entity to apply the new standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 The University is currently assessing the impacts of this new standard, including the two optional transition methods.

 In September 2020, FASB issued ASU 2020-07, Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets (Topic 958).
 This standard requires nonprofits to change their financial statement presentation and disclosure of contributed nonfinancial assets, or gifts-in-kind.
 The standard is effective for annual reporting periods beginning after June 15, 2021, and interim periods with annual reporting periods beginning after June 15, 2022.
-The University is currently assessing the impact of this new standard.
+There was no material effect on the consolidated financial statements upon implementation of this new standard.